innodocs/VM/Sml-to-Scala.md

 follow the following steps:

 1. create a new file `stringpool.scala` (or copy `stringpool.sml` into `stringpool.scala`
-   if you want to keep comments, headers, aso asf)
+   if you want to retain comments, headers, aso asf)
-2. create a `sealed trait STRING_POOL` and copy all declarations from the sml signature into it, like so:
+2. create a `sealed trait STRING_POOL` and copy all declarations from the _SML_ signature into it, like so:

         sealed trait STRING_POOL {